Nelly Chimes In On Patriots Skipping White House: ‘Love Tom Brady, But He Started It’

-Everyone has an opinion about the New England Patriots and their upcoming trip to visit President Donald Trump in the White House, but you probably didn’t expect Nelly to be dropping truth bombs about it.
+Everyone has an opinion about the Super Bowl champion New England Patriots and their upcoming trip to visit President Donald Trump in the White House, but you probably didn’t expect Nelly to be dropping truth bombs about it.

 The St. Louis rapper, famous for some of the greatest jams of the early 2000s, appeared on FOX Sports 1’s “Undisputed” with Skip Bayless and Shannon Sharpe on Tuesday, and they discussed the Patriots who’ve indicated they won’t go to the White House to celebrate their Super Bowl LI win.
-And Nelly thinks the group, which includes Martellus Bennett, Devin McCourty, Dont’a Hightower and Chris Long, has every right to “make a decision based on (their) reality of life.”
+And Nelly believes the group — which includes Martellus Bennett, Devin McCourty, Dont’a Hightower and Chris Long — has every right to “make a decision based on (their) reality of life.”

 What’s more, Nelly believes quarterback Tom Brady gave everyone permission when he skipped the team’s trip to Washington, D.C. in 2015, and he said as much when Bayless suggested the Patriots should have made the decision as a team.